 It is this legacy that President Barack Obama celebrated when he honored Juliette Low with this medal in 2012, the 100th anniversary of Girl Scouts of the USA.

 This room has always been a library.
 Juliette Low herself came here to read and imagine, and she borrowed books from these very bookcases to share with the first Girl Scouts.
 Today the library is dedicated to books and stories written by, for, and about women and girls all over the world.
-Like this library, the story of Girl Scouts has grown beyond the story of one girl, Juliette Low, to include the stories of millions of girls making their own paths.
+Like this library, the story of Girl Scouts has grown beyond the story of one girl, Juliette Low, to include the stories of millions of Girl Scouts making their own paths.

 The Girl Scout story belongs to everyone, because everyone’s life has been changed by a Girl Scout: your mother, troop leader, or teacher; or a senator, inventor, or an astronaut.
 Or you!
 What is your Girl Scout story?

 The Juliette Gordon Low Birthplace Museum has been a house for all Girl Scouts since it opened its doors to the public in 1956.
 You can help us keep our doors open, serve girls, and preserve this house and history by becoming a Circle of Friends member.
 Please consider joining today in our store as an individual or as a troop.
-Thank you for visiting us and hearing our story!